-Every spring things would start out beautifully (slugs notwithstanding).
-Hunkered down in their beds, spinach leaves would unfurl in lush rows.
-Broccoli crowns would rise full and green, while somewhere nearby cilantro would be partying with wild abandon between rows of carrots.
 Everything would be nearly perfect, when out of the sky the sun would blaze, triggering the broccoli to crane its skinny neck and festoon itself in tepid yellow blossoms.
-The arugula, too, would approach a deliciously pungent crop before bolting for the sky.
-Suddenly my lettuces would join the race, oozing a milky bitterness into the salad bowl each time I failed to admit their time had come.
+Suddenly my lettuces and arugula would join the race, oozing milky bitterness into the salad bowl each time I failed to admit their time had come.

 Everything would be nearly perfect, when out of the sky the sun would blaze, triggering the broccoli to crane its skinny neck and festoon itself in tepid yellow blossoms.

-One year I finally realized that fighting my garden’s drive to complete its life cycle was not only downright ridiculous, it was impossible.
-Most plants can’t resist the urge to make seed, and although we can encourage them to produce as long as possible, the inevitable will occur whether we like it or not.
+One year I realized that fighting my garden’s drive to complete its life cycle was not only ridiculous, it was impossible.
+Most plants can’t resist the urge to make seed.
+Although we can encourage them to produce as long as possible, the inevitable will occur whether we like it or not.

 But this inevitable phase of plant-hood is a gift for gardeners who want to propagate their own plants.
-In addition to costing less, seed saving provides the faithful gardener with a blend of regionalized plant varieties self-selected for their unique qualities.
+In addition to costing less, seed saving provides a blend of regionalized plant varieties self-selected for their unique qualities.
 The seed stage of plant life also comes with its own show, depending on the plant, which is more than worth dedicating some small garden space.